Phone

 Senior Leadership Team

-Principal: Richard Barnett rbarnett@pukekohehigh.school.nz
+Principal: James Thomas jthomas@pukekohehigh.school.nz

 Deputy Principal: Murray Saunders srm@pukekohehigh.school.nz

-Acting Deputy Principal: Hester Myburgh mu@pukekohehigh.school.nz
+Deputy Principal: Hester Myburgh hmyburgh@pukekohehigh.school.nz

 Deputy Principal: Suzanne Powar spowar@pukekohehigh.school.nz